-The building seeks to recover the Douro’s constructive tradition of longitudinal space that have grown over time around agricultural patios.
-In this way the built set consists of a sequence of volumes of greater or lesser dimension that generate the perception of a small village in the Douro.
-The architectural project therefore manages to transform an enormous scale building into a set of buildings properly integrated into the surroundings.
+The building seeks to recover the Douro’s construction tradition of longitudinal naves that grew over time around agricultural courtyards.
+In this way, the building complex consists of a sequence of larger or smaller volumes that generate the perception of a small village in the Douro.
+The architectural project, therefore, manages to transform a building of enormous scale into sets of constructions duly integrated into the surroundings.

-An agro-industrial building facility like a winery nowadays has a strong industrial component.
-In this sense, it is very important that the architecture firm masters the latest winemaking technologies, wine storage, bottling, packaging, logistics and finally even the tourist activity.
+An agricultural building such as a winery nowadays has a strong industrial component.
+In this sense, it is very important that the architecture firm masters the latest technologies in winemaking, wine storage, bottling, packaging, logistics and finally even tourist activity.

-The building on the ground floor has a production line that starts at winemaking, next to it has deposits and then has bottling and packaging, thus reducing all harmful crossings to agro-industrial activity.
-In the northern area are meeting and tasting spaces that welcome tourist activity.
-In the cellars are the oldest wine deposits and wine tastings linked to the tourist activity.
+The building on the ground floor has the production line that starts with winemaking, next to it there are deposits and then bottling and packaging, thus reducing all crossroads that are harmful to agro-industrial activity.
+Thus, in the north area there are meeting and tasting spaces that host tourist activity.
+In the cellars there are the oldest wine deposits and wine tastings linked to tourist activity.
 There is also a mezzanine route over the entire industrial activity where tourists can observe the entire production process without interfering with the safety and productivity of the facilities.

-The fundamental components of the winery have been taken care of in perfect detail:
+The fundamental components of the cellar were taken care of in detail:

-We opted for a ship that allows maximum flexibility and incorporation of recent technology.
+We opted for a joint ship as it allows maximum flexibility and the incorporation of recent technology.

-We develop maximum thermal control and energy efficiency, ensuring excellent quality for wine.
+We develop maximum thermal control and energy efficiency, guaranteeing excellent quality for the wine.

-We created a ‘U’ shaped line, guaranteeing minimum labor and maximum efficiency.
+We created a ‘U’ shaped line ensuring minimum labor and maximum efficiency.

-We have developed an optimized pallet and aisle spacing in order to increase storage capacity.
+We developed optimized pallet and aisle spacing to increase storage capacity.

-The tourist activity develops in parallel with the industrial one.
-But it progresses without interfering with the processes of transformation or transportation of products.
+Tourist activity develops in parallel with industrial activity.
+But it progresses without interfering with the processes of transforming or transporting products.